Mutusva/capitec-assessment/README.md

 Summary:

-This widget is made on HTML5, Javascript and CSS.
+This widget was created using  HTML5, Javascript and CSS.

 I have used custom elements and shadow DOM to encapsulate the functionality into its own component without any reference to an HTML node on the DOM, thereby makeing it standalone.